 First Things First: Check the Card's Interest Rate - and Your Balance

 Let's begin with the basics: In general, if you usually carry a balance every month, take a look at the interest rate on the card before you apply.
 Depending on how much of a balance you carry, you may end up paying more in interest than you get back.
 Also, notes Bruce McClary, Vice President of Public Relations and External Affairs at the National Foundation for Credit Counseling (NFCC), a higher credit score could potentially earn you better cash back rewards credit card offers.
+"That's another reason to build the healthiest credit score," says McClary.
+Especially when you're just starting out, "You have to realize you may not be able to get the offers you want until you work towards that history and credit score."

 For three steps you can take to keep your credit healthy, read 3 Smart Ways to Improve Your Credit Health.